 Managing Material Issues and Reporting

-At Group level, all material issues and topics are assessed for their relevance and impacts on our broad stakeholders, corporate strategy and national context in relations to economic, environmental and social aspects.
-The Group Sustainability Team consolidate material topics as part of the Executive Board Committee Packages for evaluation during their meetings.
+At Group level, all material issues and topics are assessed for their relevance and impacts on our broad stakeholders, corporate strategy and national context in relation to economic, environmental and social aspects.
+The Group Sustainability Team consolidate material topics as part of the Executive Board Committee Package for evaluation during their meetings.